Track usage and performance in the dashboard

 - Makes a simple API request and also waits for a response.
 This is called the API test.

-In the Logs tab, you can watch as operations are being executed on our server, in a continuous, real-time scroll.
+In the Search API Logs section, you can watch as operations are being executed on Algolia’s servers, in a continuous, real-time scroll.

-Status, where you set up 2 emails to receive incident reports as they occur.
-The kinds of incidents reported are discussed above in API Status Tab.
+Status, where you set up either an email or a phone number to receive incident reports as they occur.
+The kinds of incidents reported are discussed in the API Status section.

-Only Enterprise customers with dedicated servers can receive capacity alerts.
+Only plans with dedicated servers can receive capacity alerts.